JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_spectrum(signal; pad)
 ```

-Calculates FFT, amplitudes, powers and phases of the `signal`.
+Calculate FFT, amplitudes, powers and phases of the `signal`.

 **Arguments**